ppaez/alsaseq/doc/tracks.rst

     - `thso`, runs `supplyoutput`

-        - sinks events from the `eventos` list and schedules them to the sequencer
+        - sinks events from the `outgoing` list and schedules them to the sequencer

 The receiving thread uses poll() in the `select`__ module to wait until